Sanctana/Web-Exploration/README.md

-# my.html_journey
+# all about html
 This space is dedicated to documenting my journey as I learn HTML.

-you'll find: practice files, exercises, and projects :)
+practice files, exercises, and projects